 The priority themes are interconnected, and children's rights are interdependent.
-Children and young people don't experience their lives through narrow issue-based categories.
+Children and young people don't experience their lives discrimination throughout our work.

+through narrow issue-based categories.
 We will continue to take a broad view of children and young people's lives in Scotland.